emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 2 actions\
 You quickly transform into a dragon and uses its devastating breath weapon.
 Each creature of your choice in a 12m cone or 30m line (your choice), takes 6d8 acid, cold, fire, lighning, or poison damage (your choice, the Spell gains the matching trait).

 ### Earth Ripple
 Earth, Nature, Spell\
 2 actions\
 you cause spikes to rise from the ground around you.
-Each creature within 12m of you must make a Dexterity saving throw or take 4d10 bludgeoning damage and be grappled until the end of it's next turn by the spike.
+Each creature within 12m of you must make a Dexterity saving throw or take 4d10 piercing damage and be grappled until the end of it's next, as it is impaled by the spike.
 The target can use an action to free itself.

 ### Earthen Grasp
 Earth, Nature, Spell\